RMI-PACTA/workflow.data.preparation/README.md

+# workflow.data.preparation

-requires a file `.env` to exist in the root directory, that looks like...
+Running the workflow requires a file `.env` to exist in the root directory, that looks like...
 ``` sh
 HOST_INPUTS_PATH=/users/pacta/inputs
 HOST_OUTPUTS_PATH=/users/pacta/outputs